-- Could the project aims be met? - Which aims could not be met or had to be adapted? - Which unexpected developments in terms of research paths were encountered during the course of the project? - How did the challenges change the course of your research and (if so) in what direction?
+- Could the original project aims be met? - Which aims could not be met or had to be adapted? - What were the most difficult or unexpected elements that were encountered during the project? - How did the challenges change the course of your research and (if so) in what direction?